 John also serves as lead mentor-wrangler, responsible for engaging and managing the diverse pool of community mentors who have stepped up to offer their experiences and contacts to help the Gazelle Lab companies succeed.
 A man of gentle kindness and potent intellect, he often can be found at Kahwa Coffee Roasting

-in St. Petersburg, doling out strategy advice while investigating financial statements, sipping java and plugging an occasional query into Wolfram Alpha
+in St. Petersburg, doling out strategy advice while investigating financial statements, sipping java and plugging an occasional query into Wolfram Alpha.

 Without these co-founders, the program would not exist.
 Without the aforementioned mentor network, the program would not succeed.

-consists of dozens of business thinkers and doers with diverse backgrounds who are putting in their time and energy to nurture the entrepreneurial community in Tampa Bay.
+The mentor network consists of dozens of business thinkers and doers with diverse backgrounds who are putting in their time and energy to nurture the entrepreneurial community in Tampa Bay.